Mannuel25/Vendlify/README.md

-Certainly!
-Below is the updated README.md with the SQL statements for creating the necessary database tables:

 # Vendlify - Vendor Management App

 Vendlify is a Java GUI-based Vendor Management Application designed to streamline the process of vendor registration, profile management, and inventory control.
 The application prioritizes security, convenience, and efficient management for both vendors and administrators.